Wen-ro/CCCC-Eat/README.md

 Special thanks to:

-Main page icon
+Main page
 Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>

-Beverage icon
+Beverage
 Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>

-MealSet icon
+MealSet
 Icons made by <a href="http://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>

-Dessert icon
+Dessert
 Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>

-Rice icon
+Rice
 Icons made by <a href="https://www.flaticon.com/authors/flat-icons" title="Flat Icons">Flat Icons</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>

-Noodles icon
+Noodles
 Icons made by <a href="https://www.flaticon.com/authors/surang" title="surang">surang</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>

-Sandwich icon
+Sandwich
 Icons made by <a href="https://www.flaticon.com/authors/flat-icons" title="Flat Icons">Flat Icons</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>

-User icon
+User
 Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>

-Foods icon
+Foods
 Icons made by <a href="https://www.flaticon.com/authors/photo3idea-studio" title="photo3idea_studio">photo3idea_studio</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>